 Unsure of how to approach this?
 Let’s talk about it!

-A portfolio offers applicants a chance to showcase your many talents, whether that be a piece of artwork, science project, hands-on hobby, or other unique skill.
+A portfolio offers applicants a chance to showcase your many talents.
+That be a piece of artwork, science project, hands-on hobby, or other unique skill.
 Like a great essay, the personalization factor and multimedia format gives colleges a chance to be able to look beyond just a student’s test scores and GPA.

 Route 1: Required Materials